shinesolutions/packer-aem/docs/customisation-points.md

 For component-specific software and settings, they can be provisioned using Custom Image Provisioner, which provides a pre step to be executed before provisioning the component itself, and a post step to be executed after.

-For example, if you need to set up component-specific configuration for the Splunk Universal Forwarder, then these configurations need to be bundled within the Custom Image Provisioner artifact and the set up steps could be executed in either the pre or post step.
+For example, if you need to set up component-specific configuration for the Splunk Universal Forwarder example further above, then these configurations need to be bundled within the Custom Image Provisioner artifact and the set up steps could be executed in either the pre or post step.

 In order to use Custom Image Provisioner, you need to:
 1. Set the configuration property `aem.enable_custom_image_provisioner` to `true`